seanbud/Oreforged/docs/ARCHITECTURE.md

 # Architecture Overview

-In v6.0, the architecture centers on **backend-authoritative state management**.
+The architecture centers on **backend-authoritative state management**.
 The C++ game engine owns all game logic (crafting, upgrades, progression), and the React UI is a view layer that renders this state.

 ## Backend-Authoritative State